NarenNemi/pacman/README.md

 I plan to later on increase the functionality of his movement by allowing users to manipulate where he shall move to.

-To use this application simply download all the files then open the index.html file.
+To use this application simply download and extract all the files then open the index.html file.

 ## License